-If you’ve ever weighed a rewards card with a short 0 percent APR period against a card with no rewards and a longer balance transfer period, you might need help determining which is the better option for you.
+If you’re weighing a rewards credit card with a short-term 0 percent APR against a card with no rewards and a longer intro period, you might need help determining which is the better option for you.
 On the one hand, you can earn some pretty generous rewards, especially if the card offers a welcome bonus, adding to the card’s long-term value.
 However, if you’re tackling high-interest debt, a longer zero-interest period could save you hundreds or even thousands of dollars over time.

 Balance transfer credit cards